SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Simple Browser Test
 -------------------

-Now that you know how to create objects using the API, let's explore how to use those objects in a browser test.
+Now that you know how to create objects using the API, you can use those objects in a browser test.

-This example creates a robot test that uses ``Suite Setup`` to call the ``Open test browser`` keyword.
+For example, let's create a robot test that uses ``Suite Setup`` to call the ``Open test browser`` keyword.
 Save this code in a file named ``ui.robot`` in the ``robot/<ProjectName>/tests`` folder of your project's repository.

 .. code-block:: robotframework